 “We saw a steady stair-step increase in the risk of chronic diseases the more participants sat,” Professor Rosenkranz said.
 “The group sitting more than eight hours clearly had the highest risk.”

 The findings are particularly relevant to office workers sitting at desks for long periods of time.

-“We know that with very high confidence that more physically active people do better with regard to chronic disease compared with less physically active people, but we should also be looking at reducing sitting,” Rosenkranz said.
+“We know that with very high confidence that more physically active people do better concerning chronic disease compared with less physically active people, but we should also be looking at reducing sitting,” Rosenkranz said.